 Climate change policy is evolving at regional, national, and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
-While Enerflex does not currently exceed the applicable thresholds for mandatory GHG reporting or reduction initiatives in its jurisdictions of operations, there is a trend in recent periods towards greater regulation of GHG emissions.
+While Enerflex does not currently exceed the applicable thresholds for reduction initiatives in its jurisdictions of operations, there is a global trend in recent periods towards greater regulation of GHG emissions.
 Although it is not possible at this time to predict how new laws or regulations would impact the Company's business, any such future requirements imposing carbon pricing schemes, carbon taxes, or emissions reduction obligations on the Company's equipment and operations could require it to incur costs to reduce emissions or to purchase emission credits or offsets and may cause delays or restrictions in its ability to offer its products and services.
-Such future regulations may also impose significant liabilities on failure to comply with their requirements.
-Any such regulations could also increase the costs of compliance for Enerflex's customers, and thereby negatively impact demand for the Company's products and services.
+Failure to comply with such laws and regulations could result in significant liabilities or penalties being imposed on Enerflex.
+Any such laws or regulations could also increase the costs of compliance for Enerflex's customers, and thereby negatively impact demand for the Company's products and services.

-The direct or indirect costs of compliance with these regulations may have a material adverse effect on the business, financial condition, results of operations, and prospects of the Company.
+The direct or indirect costs of compliance with such laws or regulations may have a material adverse effect on the business, financial condition, results of operations, and prospects of the Company.
 Given the evolving nature of the debate related to climate change and the control of GHGs and resulting regulatory requirements, it is not possible to predict with certainty the impact on the Company and its operations and financial condition.